FeanorTheElf/fplll-cuda-enumeration/README.md

 # CUDA Enumeration Idea

 In this part, we describe how the enumeration algorithm is parallelized on Cuda Blocks and Threads.
-For detailed information, see the soon-to-be published report.
+For detailed information, see [the report](https://eprint.iacr.org/2021/430).

 ## CUDA Blocks vs Warps vs Threads